OpenSC/pam_p11/README.md

 Also each user needs to create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates`.
 You can do that via

 ```
-mkdir ~/.eid
+mkdir -p ~/.eid
 chmod 0755 ~/.eid
 pkcs15-tool -r 45 >> ~/.eid/authorized_certificates
 chmod 0644 ~/.eid/authorized_certificates
 ```

-This example uses the "pkcs15-tool" command from opensc to read the default user certificate (id 45) from the smart card in reader 0.
+This example uses the "pkcs15-tool" command from opensc to read the default user certificate (id `45`) from the smart card.

 It is very important that only the user of the file can write to it.
 You can have any number of certificates in that file.
 The certificates need to be in "pem" format. "der" format is currently not supported.